BRYONY MAY KUMMER-SEDDON

 Abstract: Maypole dancing has long been a significant part of the English folk dancing landscape.
 This paper details and discusses the development of maypole dancing in England with a specific focus on key periods in the form’s history when it was revived, reimagined and/or refashioned to suit changing tastes and values.
 After decades of repression, maypole dancing experienced a significant revival due in part to the restoration of the monarchy in the 17th century, however, there is very little research examining why the people of the mid-1600s felt this dance was worth reviving.
 Though aspects of the dance have changed there is a consistency in intention – regarding nostalgia, an imagined past, and hopeful future.

-Presented at the Folk Dance: Grappling with Tradition conference November 2023
+Presented at the Folk Dance: Grappling with Tradition conference in November 2023.

 Creating opportunities for imagination and creativity when teaching theatre design.